The main goal of the scientific paper is to share your original research, experiments, and…

 Show the limits of your study and say something about your future steps in this field of study (or about the future steps of other scientists).

 Text Citations And References

 Start a new page and write here your references.
 As usual, begin with a running title, and then, center and make bold this word, without using any excess marks.
 Do not use here the underlining, bolding or italicizing.
-Double-space all your entries and give a list of your references in an alphabetical order.
+Double-space all your entries and give a list of your references in alphabetical order.

 Remember that every article or source that you have mentioned in your research paper, has to be referenced and it shouldn’t be without an entry.

 When you use citations, do not forget to mention the original source, books, and authors that you use in your paper.
 All words and ideas must be acknowledged in a proper way here.